DroomOne/FlipperScripts/README.md

   -h, --help  show this help message and exit
 ```

+#### Reading / Writing the dolphin.state

+1. Use the file manager version of the qflipper software for PC.
+2. Open the `internal flash storage`
+3. Drag and drop the `dolphin.state` file to read/write it to the flipper!

 ## Credits
 Thanks to the FlipperZero team for developing this awsome product!

 - Lamp (Tarsad) : For the idea, and sharing his `dolphin.state` files.
+And explaining how one could read/write the `dolphin.state` file.

 ## TODO
 - Write a custom `dolphin.state` file